A List of those Known to the “Chronicle”

 - CHR = A Chronicle of Human Rights in the USSR (New York)

-- OUN = Organisation of Ukrainian Nationalists [1929 onwards]
+- OUN = Organisation of Ukrainian Nationalists (1929 onwards)

-- SKK = Council of the Colony Collective [see 1.7 “War Criminals”]
+- SKK = Council of the Colony Collective (see Camp 35: 1.7 “War Criminals”)

-- UPA = Ukrainian Insurgent Army [1942 onwards]
+- UPA = Ukrainian Insurgent Army (1942 onwards)

 *

-1. Prisoners in Camp 35 (VS-389/35), see below
+1. Prisoners in Camp 35

 1.1 – CHARGES RELATING TO SAMIZDAT, LETTERS, PETITIONS & PROTESTS

-(1) Meshener, Josif: 39 years old, history teacher in a school in the town of Bendery.
 In 1969 he was expelled from the Party and dismissed from his job for a letter on the Czechoslovak question sent to the Central Committee.
 He then wrote to the United Nations about his letter and the consequences.
-Arrested in 1970 (CCE 16.10, item 9).
-Sentence— six years, Article 70.
+Arrested in 1970 (CCE 16.10 [9]).
+Sentence: six years, Article 70.

 - Co-defendant: Ya.
 Suslensky.

-(2) Gluzman, Semyon (Samuel): 27 years old, psychiatrist.
-Arrested on 11 May 1972, tried for samizdat activity under Article 70; sentenced to seven years in camps and three years’ exile (CCE 28).
+Arrested on 11 May 1972, tried for samizdat activity under Article 70; sentenced to seven years in camps and three years’ exile (CCE 28.7 [4]).
 Well-known as the author of “An ‘in Absentia’ Psychiatric Report on the Case of P.G.
 Grigorenko”.

 Gabriel Superfin, b.
 1943

-(3) Superfin, Gabriel Gavrilovich: 30 years old, literary critic and literary historian.
-(Article 70, sentence — five years in camps and two years’ exile.)
-He was arrested on 3 July 1973.
+Arrested on 3 July 1973.
 Convicted in May 1974, basically for collecting material for the Chronicle of Current Events and for participating in its publication.
 For Superfin’s trial, see CCE 32.3.
 He arrived at the camp in September.

 1.2 – BELONGING TO “ANTI-SOVIET ORGANIZATIONS”

-(6) Gavrilov, Gennady Vladimirovich: b.
-1939, engineer, Lieutenant-Captain in the Soviet Navy; was a member of the Party.
+(6) GAVRILOV, Gennady Vladimirovich (b.
+1939), engineer, Lieutenant-Captain in the Soviet Navy; was a member of the Party.

 - Co-defendants: Kosyrev (two years, released in 1971) and Paramonov.